rvalitov/zabbix-php-fpm/README.md

 #### 2.2.
 Add the template to your hosts
 Add template "Template App PHP-FPM" to the desired hosts.
-If you use a custom status path, then configure it in the macros section of the host by adding value:
+If you use a custom status path (the default is `/php-fpm-status`), then configure it in the macros section of the host by adding value:

 ```
 {$PHP_FPM_STATUS_URL}=your status path